Collective effects enhanced multi-qubit information engines: Statistics of the output work

-As expected, Eq. \eqref{eq:wcolfinite} simplifies to $\langle W_{\rm col} \rangle \approx n\hbar\omega/4$ in the limit of $\beta \to 0$ (see \cref{sec:large_temp}).
-Furthermore, as discussed above, the collective advantage manifests itself for high temperatures $n \beta \ll 2/\left(\hbar \omega\right)$.
-In contrast, numerical analysis confirms that independent engines outperform their collective counterparts for low temperatures (see Fig. \ref{fig:w}).
-As shown in \cref{fig:nsr}, collective effects result in QIEs with low nsr in the high-temperature limit, as compared to their independent counterparts.
-However, for low temperatures, independent QIEs may be more reliable than the collective ones, as signified by the nsr of collective QIEs surpassing that for independent QIEs, with increasing $\beta$, for a fixed finite $n$ (see the inset of \cref{fig:nsr}).
+As shown in Figs.~\ref{fig:nsr} and ~\ref{fig:nsr_beta}, collective effects result in QIEs with low nsr in the high-temperature limit, as compared to their independent counterparts.
+However, for low temperatures, independent QIEs may be more reliable than the collective ones, as signified by the nsr of collective QIEs surpassing that for independent QIEs, with increasing $\beta$, for a fixed finite $n$ (see the Fig.~\ref{fig:nsr_beta}).